 Over time, the responses enable AIGA to develop a confidence index of conditions in the profession that will be helpful to members and their colleagues in judging current conditions nationwide.
 The index will also help us in advocating the interests of the design community in Washington and with sponsors.

-Section: Why Design -
+Section: About AIGA -

-Section: Tools and Resources -
+Section: Inspiration -

 6 hours ago